 eToroX Review – A Beginner’s Guide

-eToroX is a regulated cryptocurrency exchange that supplies a variety of coins for trading.
-In this post, I’ll review the exchange, its currencies and what you have to be aware of before signing up.
+eToroX is a regulated cryptocurrency exchange that supplies a variety of coins for institutional crypto investors.
+In this post, I’ll review the exchange, its supported currencies, and what you have to be aware of before signing up.

 eToroX Review Summary

-eToroX is a crypto only exchange that currently supports only stablecoins instead of fiat currencies for most of its trading pairs.
+eToroX is an advanced cryptocurrency exchange that supports stablecoins instead of fiat currencies for most of its trading pairs, with USD being the only supported fiat currency.
 Stablecoins are issued and backed by eToro, which, in my opinion, creates a systematic risk for traders.

 - Company Overview